brimdata/super/book/src/dev/libraries/python.md

 client.create_pool('TestPool')

-# Load some SUP records from a string.
+# Load some TSUP records from a string.
 A file-like object also works.
 # Most data formats are detected automatically.
 client.load('TestPool', '{s:"hello"} {s:"world"}')